 The celebration is followed every year by about 120,000 people, with visitors coming to Sassari worldwide.

-A traditional religious, cultural event is celebrated in Stintino, on the date of Mary's birth, with the characteristic procession at sea, in memory of the crossing that 45 families made in 1885 from Asinara to Stintino with the simulacrum of the Virgin, for the foundation of Stintino.
+A traditional religious, cultural event is celebrated in Stintino, on the date of Mary's birth.
+Here, the characteristic sea procession recalls the crossing that 45 families made in 1885 from Asinara to Stintino with the simulacrum of the Virgin for the foundation of Stintino.

 The festival takes place over a week and consists of various events and activities.
 Sporting events are also organised, especially for children, and musical and theatrical performances and multiple entertainments attract thousands of visitors.

 In Ittiri, near Sassari, one of the most famous events in Sardinia, the Ittiri Folk Festa, is held every year.

 It is the International Festival of dances from all over the world.
 Organised by the Ittiri Cannedu group, it hosts folk groups from all over the globe who excite all spectators through their dances, music, costumes, and colours every year.

 The event, which will run from 20 to 25 July, is dedicated to traditional music and dances and sees the participation of the Ittiri folk group, joined by various Sardinian folk associations and from many other parts of the world.